DefGuard/docs/enterprise-features/yubikey-provisioning.md

 1. select the user from "Users" page in Defguard web-application (or go to "My Profile" if you're provisioning a key for yourself)
-2. insert a clean YubiKey (YubiBridge won't override existing keys)
+2. insert a clean YubiKey (YubiBridge won't override existing keys, if there are any existing keys provisioning will fail)
 3. click the "Provision YubiKey" button
 4. select your provisioner and click the "Provision YubiKey" button